-Wittman et al. (2004) performed idealised life cycle experiments using initial conditions that either do or do not include winds in the stratosphere, representing situations with an intact or a broken-down polar vortex.
+- 60 Wittman et al. (2004) performed idealised life cycle experiments using initial conditions that either do or do not include winds in the stratosphere, representing situations with an intact or a broken-down polar vortex.
 They found that if the system includes a polar vortex the evolution of the life cycle is strongly modified and when the polar vortex is removed the system exhibits a (weak) dipole structure in the surface geopotential height field, similar to the surface NAM response observed after SSWs, which corresponds to an equatorward shift of the tropospheric jet.
-They further note that this surface signal is weak if the polar vortex is rather confined to the stratosphere, but gets strongly enhanced if the polar vortex reaches deep into the troposphere.
+They further note that this surface signal is weak - 65 if the polar vortex is rather confined to the stratosphere, but gets strongly enhanced if the polar vortex reaches deep into the troposphere.

 In a following study Wittman et al. (2007) investigated the role of stratospheric vertical shear onto the evolution of baroclinic life cycles.
 They used three different setups in which the winds of the tropospheric jet either decreased, stayed constant or (further) increased above the jet core.
-For the three situations they found pronounced differences in the evolution of the life cycle, including substantial changes in the growth rate of the baroclinic waves and the qualitative characteristics of the wave growth and decay phases.
+For the three situations they found pronounced differences in the evolution of the life

+- 70 cycle, including substantial changes in the growth rate of the baroclinic waves and the qualitative characteristics of the wave growth and decay phases.
 It should be noted, that the initial conditions used by Wittman et al. (2007) were mostly motivated to resemble a setup of the Eady model for baroclinic instability, rather than realistic atmospheric conditions.
-The corresponding change of stratospheric shear induces strong changes in the vertical curvature of zonal wind at tropopause level, and thus strong changes in the meridional gradient of potential vorticity (PV) in that region which can potentially alter the evolution of the life cycle.
-Note that the experiments performed in the present study do not differ substantially in their tropopause-level PV gradients and tropospheric conditions to minimise any direct effect of tropospheric anomalies on the life cycle.
+The corresponding change of stratospheric shear induces strong changes in the vertical curvature of zonal wind at tropopause level, and thus strong changes in the meridional gradient of potential vorticity (PV) in that region, which are known to have a strong impact on - 75 the evolution of baroclinic waves in the troposphere.
+In the present study we specifically design initial conditions that do not substantially modify tropopause-level PV gradients to minimise their direct impact on the development of baroclinic instability.
 Kunz et al. (2009) used a similar setup as Wittman et al. (2004) and also found that the presence of a stratospheric jet can qualitatively alter the evolution of the baroclinic life cycle.
-Further, they could not explain the modification of the life cycle with simple refractive index linear theory and therefore concluded that the non-linear part of the wave evolution plays an important role in the coupling.
+Further, they could not explain the modification of the life cycle with simple refractive index linear theory and therefore concluded that the non-linear part of the wave evolution plays an important - 80 role in the coupling.